Maids and Housekeeping Cleaners

 House cleaning can be a complex and challenging task that demands careful attention to detail.
 From deactivating alarms and opening locks with a deft touch to lifting dog gates and ensuring that cats don't escape, there are numerous variables to consider.
 It's also important to use the appropriate cleaning agents, such as the "right" soap for washing dishes.
 In addition to these practical considerations, there's also the aesthetic aspect to consider, such as carefully dusting delicate items like plastic vines or checking the condition of a fragile vase that may already be cracked.
 To successfully clean a home, it requires precise movements and a keen eye for detail.

-Kelli Grabener (Highly likely) says
+Kelli Grabener (Highly likely) 3 years ago

 The Pandemic is causing housekeepers not to want to come back to work.
 Its time to get creative

-Maggie B. says
+Maggie B. 3 years ago

 I'm honestly fine with that as long as the robots wear cute cat maid outfits.
 Otherwise, I'd prefer to be the one in that outfit cleaning up your house.